-Name of organisation.
-(Year of publication).
+Name of author(s)/organisation.
+(Year, month day of publication).
 Title of page.
-Retrieved from url
+Name of website.
+URL

 Frequently asked questions

-When there are two or three authors for a reference, include all their family names in the in-text reference, in the same order that they are listed in the original source.
+When there are one or two authors for a reference, include all their family names in the in-text reference, in the same order that they are listed in the original source.
 For example:

-- According to Choi, Fang, and Lee (2012), students in Asia are more studious than their North American counterparts.
+- According to Choi (2012), students in Asia are more studious than their North American counterparts.

 - Wong and Morrison (2011) strongly support the use of technology in the classroom.

-If there are six or more authors, you should only use the first author's family name in the in-text reference followed by the abbreviation "et al.".
+If there are three or more authors, you should only use the first author's family name in the in-text reference followed by the abbreviation "et al.".
 For example: